 Check spousal employment restrictions

 Policies regarding accompanying spouses vary from country to country.
 A call to the home embassy should clear up any questions about spousal employment restrictions.
 An expat wife who is unable to work needn’t despair; she can use the time before the next international assignment to lay the groundwork for the job of her dreams.
 Otherwise, consider working remotely for a company in a country where you do have authorization to work.

 The jobseeker who takes the time to consider her passions and values will be better able to find a job that reflects her needs.
 Equally, it’s hard to find that career in the first place if you don’t make the time to allow yourself to do so.
 For this reason, many families consider live-in childcare to free up some time to get a career back in motion.

 Technology becomes obsolete with lightning speed, and industry-specific practices can change over time.
 Fortunately, the internet has made skills development a breeze for virtually everyone.

-A motivated expat mum might even decide to take the plunge and retrain completely, or upgrade her current qualifications by tackling graduate school — either locally or through a distance education program.
+A motivated expat mum might even decide to take the plunge and retrain completely, or upgrade her current qualifications by tackling a graduate program or a business school — either locally or through a distance education program.

 That kind of effort is not overlooked by those doing the hiring.
 “Enthusiasm definitely counts,” Supka says.
 “Employers like to see that level of commitment.”